Knowledge Hub

 Aluminum vs wood: Wood is the cheapest option upfront but the most expensive to maintain.
 Pressure-treated wood needs staining or painting every 2–3 years, and most wood railings need replacing entirely within 10–15 years.
 Aluminum outlasts it by a factor of two or three, with zero ongoing maintenance cost.

-Aluminum vs vinyl: Vinyl is cheap and low-maintenance, but it’s limited in style and can become brittle in very cold temperatures.
-It also has a bulkier, more plastic look that some homeowners find unappealing.
+Aluminum vs vinyl: Vinyl is cheap and low-maintenance, but it's limited in style and can become brittle in very cold temperatures.
 Aluminum is slimmer, stronger, and available in far more color and design options.

-A more detailed comparison is available in our Tech Specs section: Aluminum vs. Steel, Wood or Vinyl
+A more detailed comparison: Aluminum vs. Steel, Wood or Vinyl

 Frequently asked questions